 Are you planning to buy a plot and wondering about the Goods and Services Tax (GST) ruling by Authorities for Advance Ruling (AAR) on land purchase would impact the sale?
 This blog will give you a clear idea about the applicability of GST on plots or plotted development.
-First of all, a buyer must understand the difference between a plot and plotted development.
+First of all, a buyer must understand the difference between plots and plotted developments.
 On the basis of this, the sale deed will be prepared either with exemption of GST or levying the applicable GST charges.

 In general, a piece of land is referred to as a plot and the transaction/deal of land is done under two categories including ‘Plot’ and ‘Plotted Development’.
 When an individual sells a piece of land that just involves the transfer of title to the buyer is referred to as a plot.
 But when an individual or a developer offers various basic amenities along with the land is called plotted development.
-The amenities of a plotted development may include the construction of roads, sewerage line, underground water, and cable pipes, landscaped gardens, drainage systems, overhead tanks, water harvesting system, demarcation of each plot, boundary walls, and leveling of land along with other infrastructure.
+The amenities of a plotted development may include the construction of roads, sewerage line, underground water, and cable pipes, landscaped gardens, drainage systems, overhead tanks, water harvesting system, demarcation of each allotted piece of land, boundary walls, and leveling of land along with other infrastructure.

 The plotted development can be either done by government authorities or an individual landowner or the developer or under a joint development model (JDA) by a developer and the landowner.
-Whoever carries out the development viz. developer or landowner or the authority will have to pay the GST charges on the sale of developed plot.
+Whoever carries out the development viz. developer or landowner or the authority will have to pay the GST charges on the sale of developed land.
 The plotted development is carried out under the approved plan by the development authority, after acquiring all necessary permissions for a specific land site.
 The developer charges GST on super built-up basis and not the actual measure of the developed plot.

-According to the ruling by AAR, the sales of plot involves exclusively transfer of title for ownership of the plot only.
-Selling a piece of land or plot does not attract GST charges but when a plot is being sold with basic amenities such as necessary pipelines, roads, cables etc. that come under ‘supply of services’, hence liable for GST charges.
-The sale of a plot without any developed amenities is termed as immoveable property and is kept out of the GST net.
+According to the ruling by AAR, the sale involves exclusively transfer of title for ownership of the plot only.
+Selling a piece of land does not attract GST charges but when it is being sold with basic amenities such as necessary pipelines, roads, cables etc. that come under ‘supply of services’, hence liable for GST charges.
+The sale of an allotted piece of land without any developed amenities is termed as immoveable property and is kept out of the GST net.

 Becoming the owner of a plot or plotted development requires a down payment.
-HomeCapital provides down payment assistance for plots.
+HomeCapital provides down payment assistance for lands.
 This assistance is highly beneficial for young buyers who usually do not have enough savings to pay the entire down payment upfront.
 The amount borrowed from us can be repaid in 12 easy EMIs.